demisto/content/Packs/TrustwaveFusion/Integrations/TrustwaveFusion/README.md

 ### trustwave-add-ticket-comment
 ***
-Add a comment to an incident
+Add a comment to a ticket

 #### Base Command